+Exceptions

-Exceptions: A petition may be submitted to the Dean for consideration of outside work, not to exceed one-half of the required units.
-Each petition will be considered individually and final determination rests with the Dean in consultation with appropriate faculty.
-The four-year requirement may also be petitioned in the same manner.
-Petition forms are available at the Admissions and Records Office.
-Completed petition forms should be returned to the Admissions and Records Office to be forwarded to the Dean for action.
+Student petitions may be submitted to the Dean for consideration of outside work, not to exceed one-half of the required units of a certificate.
+Each petition will be taken into consideration individually and final determination rests with the Dean in consultation with faculty.
+Student Petitions are available through the portal or at Admissions and Records.
+Students must have recommendation from counselors and return to the Admissions and Records Office with appropriate supporting documentation prior to submittal to the Dean for further action.